Camping in Kandiyohi

 © Beth Gauper

-County Park 7, near New London, has a large beach on Games Lake.
+Games Lake County Park, near New London, has a large beach.

 Camping in Sibley State Park: In this park near New London, Lakeview Campground is near Lake Andrew, which has a sand beach lined by shaded picnic tables and a little stone store.